michaelaa9578/sep11-freedom-project/tool/learning-log.md

 * I'm going to continue to tinker with the Node editor to further test my success with understanding the various blocks and functions for the remaining week.
 After that, I'll go back to tinkering with regular typed-out code and exploring the different functions through that.
 I'll most likely leave out the editor in the process of doing my final project because of my lackibg understanding of the mechanism but it helped me get familiar with certain properties which is why I'll keep it in mind.

+### 10/24/24:

+##### Links you used today (websites, videos, etc)

+* I used [Babylon's Node Material Editor](https://nme.babylonjs.com/) to gain a more complex idea of modeling in Babylon.

+##### Things you tried, progress you made, etc

+* I tried tinkering with Babylon Node Material Editor.
+Although I could only partially figure out the entire editor, the mechanism was similar to code.org, where you had to piece together certain pieces of code in a puzzle format.
+I attached inputs like the color block, which outputs a fragment block of the color that I input, essentially changing the color of my variables.
+I ended up simply making a colored square shape within a colored background.
+In previous classes, I tinkered with the position of the variables where I changed the altitude and camera position of my variables by altering x, y, and z dimensions.

+* These are some of the components I added my separate values into:

+###### Color

+PictureXXX

+Changing the colors helped me get familiar with the editor as a whole as I was able to practice connecting the color blocks to the variable blocks which was a key mechanism in executing any other general function within the program.

+###### Shape

+PictureXXX

+The simple act of switching through the different builds helped me visualize different potential model prototypes for my medical simulation.
+Although I didn't have any success attaching specific color properties to the models, seeing the different properties and their sub-properties also aided me in visualizing potential model types for my final simulation.

+##### Challenges, a-ha moments, etc

+* Even attempting the simplest functions was difficult for me, hence, I couldn't successfully add other properties like gradience, for example, to my color variables.

+* I noticed that the Node Material editor added functions and properties more visually through connective blocks.

+##### Questions you still have

+* Are there other methods of displaying code?

+##### What you're going to try next

+* I'm going to continue to tinker with the Node editor to further test my success with understanding the various blocks and functions for the remaining week.
+After that, I'll go back to tinkering with regular typed-out code and exploring the different functions through that.
+I'll most likely leave out the editor in the process of doing my final project because of my lackibg understanding of the mechanism but it helped me get familiar with certain properties which is why I'll keep it in mind.

 <!--
 * Links you used today (websites, videos, etc)